 With the temperatures dropping, it’s finally beginning to feel like fall.
 That’s right, it’s time to get out your favorite sweaters and scarves, enjoy the crisp air and changing leaves, and indulge yourself in the sweet scents that fall brings.
-The smells are my favorite!
+The fall smells are my favorite!
 Three that I love, alone and combined, are apple, cinnamon, and pumpkin.
-Since my nose longs for these yummy smells every year, bringing them into my home is a no-brainer.
+Since my nose longs for these yummy fall scents each year, bringing them into my home is a no-brainer.
 Here is how to make your house smell like fall.
 I’ve included several ways to bring the fall scents inside and make your home smell great.
 Try them out and let us know your favorite!